elmortem/assetfinder/README.md

    - Each entry shows the asset containing references
    - Expand entries to see exact paths where the reference is used

+## Cache System

+Asset Scout uses a cache system to maintain fast search performance:

+- **Automatic Updates**: The cache automatically updates when assets are imported, deleted, or moved (if Auto Update Cache is enabled)
+- **Manual Controls**: Auto-update can be disabled in the settings if needed
+- **Performance**: The cache system is highly optimized for quick reference lookups

 ## Extensibility

-The processor system allows you to extend Asset Scout with custom logic:
+Asset Scout features a powerful processor system that allows you to extend its functionality with custom plugins:

-- Create custom processors for special use cases (Addressables, localization keys, etc.)
+- **Custom Processors**: Create your own reference processors by implementing the `IReferenceProcessor` interface
+- **Support for Custom Data Types**: Add support for project-specific asset types or reference systems
+- **Special Use Cases**: Handle specialized scenarios such as:
+  - Localization keys
+  - Weak references to assets
+  - Addressable assets
+  - Custom asset linking systems
+  - Any other project-specific reference patterns
-- Add custom search fields to the interface
+- **UI Integration**: Add custom search fields to the Asset Scout interface
-- Implement project-specific reference detection logic
+- **Selective Enabling**: Processors can be enabled/disabled individually through the interface

 ## Requirements